 - Historical data

-- File data.
+- File data

 For specific information on the payload formats and the encoding associated with each, you’ll have to read the specification.

 This is just a quick introduction to Sparkplug B and the advantages it brings to MQTT.
 It is also a validation that when I am wrong, I admit it.
 I’d like to say it won’t happen again, but I’m sure I’ll be writing more of these types of blogs as time goes on.
+Until then, if you need help figuring out MQTT or any other industrial protocols, give RTA a call at 800-249-1812 or send an email.